kasimblc/youtube-web-scraping-bot/README.md

 Feel free to submit issues or pull requests if you find any bugs or have suggestions for improvements.

 ## License
-This project is licensed under the MIT License - see the LICENSE.md file for details.
+This project is licensed under the GNU General Public License v3.0.
+See the LICENSE file for more details.